 During your nursing training, you will learn clinical procedures to use in emergency situations.
 You will use your knowledge of anatomy and physiology to determine what actions to take to treat a patient.
 Some of the clinical skills that you will learn include ways to manage pain, clean wounds and stop bleeding.

-As a forensic nurse, you will often work independently by relying on your own judgment to make decisions about medical care.
-Your forensic nursing curriculum will teach you how to assess the potential outcomes of different actions so that you can choose the most appropriate treatment procedures for each emergency situation.
+You will often work independently by relying on your own judgment to make decisions about medical care.
+Your curriculum will teach you how to assess the potential outcomes of different actions so that you can choose the most appropriate treatment procedures for each emergency situation.

 Sexual Assault Examination